Hanzo253/Tic-Tac-Toe/README.md

 ## If I had more time I would change this

-- I would try to work more on my media queries to make the tic tac toe app more responsiveness
+- I would try to work more on my media queries to make the tic tac toe app more responsive
 - Add more animations